pounders82/pounders82.github.io/index.md

 													<!--project popup description-->
 													<p>
-														A group project for our senior software design capstone class inspired by our collective frustration with having to paid to stream our own music or having to paid for expensive portable devices.
-We designed an application that turns your home computer into a server.
-Then connecting to the internet anywhere, users can access and stream their own music.
-This project was created using the MERN stack.
+														Muzer is an application that turns your home computer into a server.
+This was a group project for our senior software design capstone class inspired by our collective frustration with having to paid to stream our own music or having to paid for expensive portable devices.
+By creating this application to turn your computer into a server, users can access and stream their own music by connecting to the internet anywhere.
+This application project was created using the MERN stack.
 MongoDB, Express.js, React, and Node.js.
-Google OAuth was used for user authentication.
+To ensure security / privacy was addressed we used Google OAuth for user authentication.
 													</p>

 												</div>